Last Updated on August 16, 2023 by Janine

 Tipping at All-Inclusive Resorts in Mexico

-In my experience, if you tip the bar servers 100 to 200 pesos at the beginning of each day, they’ll take great care of you.
-They’ll do everything from find you the best loungers, check on your drink status consistently, and serve you generous pours.
+They’ll do everything from finding you the best loungers, checking on your drink status consistently, and serving you generous pours.

-You should also plan to tip your servers at restaurants in all-inclusives.
+You should also plan to tip your servers at restaurants in all-inclusive resorts.
 I recommend 20 to 50 pesos per meal, or more if you’re in a big group since they’ll have to make more trips to run the food and drinks.

 Other People To Tip in Mexico